 Resource consent applications have been granted for two major construction projects in New Plymouth scheduled to start next year.

-Taranaki Regional Council has granted resource consent to Nova Energy, a subsidiary of the Todd Corporation to begin construction of a multimillion-dollar power station on Junction Rd.
+Taranaki Regional Council has granted resource consent to Nova Energy, a subsidiary of the Todd Corporation to begin construction of a multimillion-dollar gas-fired power station on Junction Rd.
 The council is yet to grant land use consent.

 The six limited notified consents include permission to discharge storm water and sediment on to land and into the Mangorei Stream during the power station's construction, discharging emissions into the air from the combustion of natural gas and the realignment of a tributary of Mangorei Stream.